Credit Cards Credit Card Rewards

 For example, say you are having a company party and are looking to rent a unique, private space.
 In this example, it’s $5,000 to use the space, but the venue owner doesn’t accept credit card payments.
 So, should you write a check or get Plastiq to write a check so you can use a credit card?

 Let’s say you select the Capital One Venture X Rewards Credit Card for the purchase.
-With this card, you’ll earn 2 miles per dollar on every purchase, every day; 10 miles per dollar on hotels and rental cars booked through Capital One Travel, 5 miles per dollar on flights booked through Capital One Travel, and 5 miles per dollar on Capital One Entertainment purchases through 12/31/25.
+With this card, you’ll earn 2 miles per dollar on every purchase, every day; 10 miles per dollar on hotels and rental cars booked through Capital One Travel, 5 miles per dollar on flights and vacation rentals booked through Capital One Travel, and 5 miles per dollar on Capital One Entertainment purchases through 12/31/25.

 From here, you can figure out if the value of the points earned with this purchase is better or worse than the cost incurred through Plastiq.
 In this case, the 2.9% fee for your $5,000 payment through Plastiq would be $145.
 When it comes to the rewards you earn, though, remember you’ll also earn on the 2.9% Plastiq charges you.
 So, you’ll be scoring points on a $5,145 charge rather than only $5,000.